mdlog/nectiq/SMART_CONTRACTS.md

 NECTIQ uses a comprehensive suite of smart contracts deployed on **Polygon Amoy Testnet** to ensure transparency, security, and decentralization.
 All contracts are **blockchain-first**, meaning predictions, battles, and parlays are only created after successful blockchain transaction confirmation.

+> 🚧 **Current Status:** The application is **temporarily limited to Polygon Amoy Testnet only**.
+All smart contracts, predictions, battles, and parlays are currently deployed and functional only on Polygon Amoy Testnet for development and testing purposes.

+> ⚠️ **Important:** This is a **testnet deployment** for development and testing.
+Real funds should not be used.
+The platform will migrate to mainnet in future development phases.

 ## 📍 Contract Addresses (Polygon Amoy Testnet)

 | Contract | Address | Purpose |